 Silicon Valley is a geeky show, but it’s not just for geeks.
-What makes Silicon Valley so compelling is that it isn’t just a show that aims for laugh-out-loud comedy, but also provides both satire and insight into the whole startup craze that’s been happening over the past decade in the real Silicon Valley.
+What makes Silicon Valley compelling is that it not only provides big laughs, but it also offers both satire and insight into the whole tech startup craze.

 1. The IT Crowd

 The IT Crowd is as close as it gets if you’re just looking for a comedy show about tech geeks—except the geeks in this show aren’t exactly the sharpest tools in the box.
 You don’t have to be an IT geek to enjoy this show, though.

 There’s also a world of difference between those who work in IT and those who are part of the Silicon Valley culture.
 That said, The IT Crowd is funny for a lot of the same reasons: well-developed characters, interesting situations, and a glimpse into a world not often seen on television.